Synival/BaseMUD/README.md

   editing software other than notepad or OLC.

 **Optional Features (disabled by default - enable by uncommenting `#define VANILLA` in `basemud.h`):**
-* More status noficiations in addition to 'excellent', 'nasty wounds', etc.
+* More status notifications in addition to 'excellent', 'nasty wounds', etc.
 * Room titles are now colored based on their terrain type.
 * The "pixie" race has been added just for fun.
 They can fly, and they're small, but boy are they frail! (this will undoubtedly get rolled back at some point...)